JoelB-P/JavaScript/03-JavaScript/01-Activities/27-Evr_Git-Branch/README.md

 * Navigate to a directory where you usually store your coding files using your command line.

-* Create a new directory called `git_branch_demo`.
+* Create a new directory called `g.
 We could create a new repo in Github as well, but because we're working locally for this activity, we can skip that step and instead issue the following command:

   ```bash
   mkdir git_branch_demo